brianr747/platform/DesignNotes.md

 If I cannot get that migration to work, I may move all the code inside the abstract base class to another base class in the appropriate sub-package (e.g., "BaseProvider" and "BaseDatabase"), and just leave the public interface definition in the base \_\_init__.py.

-Other high level modules:
-- **configuration.py** It makes sense to pull the front end to ConfigParser into a separate module.
-- **utils.py** The code in utils.py are things I do all the time with standard Python code.
-  It should not import any other modules from this package, so it should avoid circular import problems.

 ## Extensions